gep13/gep13/input/blog/tweetdeck-is-it-evil.md

 Title: TweetDeck...
 Is it evil?
 Published: 28/6/2010
 Tags:
-- General
+- general
-- Twitter
+- twitter
 ---

 Since setting up my personal Twitter account and an account for Aberdeen Developers, I have been playing with an application called TweetDeck, available [here](http://www.tweetdeck.com/beta/).

 I have set it up so that it has both these Twitter accounts, as well as my Facebook and LinkedIn accounts.
 There is also the option of adding a Foursqaure account, a Google Buzz account and a MySpace account, none of which I have.
 But now the question, do I need one...